 Love it!
 My daughter always happy to go to the school and teachers support all her steps

 Marie G Davis Military and Global is a public high school in Charlotte.
-The principal of Marie G Davis Military and Global is Ann Laszewski and can be contacted at firstname.lastname@example.org.
-700 students go to Marie G Davis Military and Global and identify mostly as White, non-Hispanic; Black, non-Hispanic; and Multiracial.
-76% of the 700 students here get reduced lunch prices.
-The student to teacher ratio at Marie G Davis Military and Global is 11:1.
+The principal of Marie G Davis Military and Global is Ann Laszewski, whose e-mail is email@example.com.
+700 students go to Marie G Davis Military and Global and identify primarily as White, non-Hispanic; Black, non-Hispanic; and Multiracial.
+76% of the 700 students here have subsidized lunches.
+The ratio of students to teachers at Marie G Davis Military and Global is 11:1.
 Metro School is one of the nearest high schools.

 - Computer arts